Derecho: Classification and criteria

 A common definition is a thunderstorm complex that produces a damaging wind swath of at least 240-400 mi, featuring a concentrated area of convectively-induced wind gusts exceeding 50 kn.
 According to the National Weather Service (NWS) criterion, a derecho is classified as a band of storms that have winds of at least 50 kn along the entire span of the storm front, maintained over a time span of at least six hours.
 Some studies add a requirement that no more than two or three hours separate any two successive wind reports.
 A more recent, more physically based definition of "derecho" proposes that the term be reserved for use with convective systems that not only contain unique radar-observed features such as bow echoes and mesovortices, but also for events that produce damage swaths at least 100 km (60 miles) wide and 650 km (400 miles) long.
-A great visual example of a derecho was made available by time-lapse imagery from satellites operated by the National Oceanic and Atmospheric Association, which clearly recorded the outer boundary layer of a derecho and the intensity of associated lightning strikes quickly moving eastward in Midwestern states on 10 August 2020.